DARPA-ASKEM/terarium-docs/docs/upload-resources/index.md

 ---
-title: "Upload modeling resources"
+title: "Gather modeling resources"
 ---

-# Upload modeling resources
+# Gather modeling resources

-With Terarium, you can upload, store and manage resources needed for your modeling and simulation workflows.
-You can upload documents, models, and datasets from:
+With Terarium, you can gather, store and manage resources needed for your modeling and simulation workflows.
+You can pull in documents, models, and datasets from:

 - [Your computer](#upload-resources).
 - [Other projects in Terarium](#get-resources-from-other-projects).

-Uploaded documents, models, and datasets appear in your project resources.
+Documents, models, and datasets appear in your project resources.
 You can transform and simulate them by dragging them into a workflow.

 ## Upload resources